LiamSnow/nvim-config/README.md

 ## My Setup 👑

-The focus of my setup is to have minimal distractions.

 ### Philosophy

- 1. 1 file in view at a time (ex. file explorer are full screen)
+ 1. Zen/minimal distractions -> 1 file in view at a time (ex. file explorer are full screen)
-    - I love this because I can zoom in so much on my file without taking up a ton of my screen
  2. Load fast
  3. No Sacrifices - If I liked in feature in Obsidian or VSCode I will figure out how to get it into neovim